MiqueiasFernandes/pybio/README.md

 # pybio

-This repository contains pythons scripts to manipulate biologic data.
+This repository contains python scripts to manipulate biologic data.